nickjj/runninginproduction.com/_posts/podcast/2020-03-09-21-get-to-know-your-coworkers-through-simple-qa-with-this-slack-app.md

 title: "Get to Know Your Coworkers through Simple QA with This Slack App"
 description:
   Adam Conrad goes over building and deploying a Slack App with Phoenix and Elixir.
-It's all hosted on Gigalixer for about $50 / month.
+It's all hosted on Gigalixir for about $50 / month.
 ---

 In this episode of Running in Production, {{ page.guest }} goes over building